 I’m fully aware that Fort Saint Angelo is located just outside Valletta, in Birgu.
 It’s about 15 minutes with public transport from Valletta.

 That is precisely why I recommend starting your one day in Valletta with a visit to Fort St. Angelo.
 From here you have the most phenomenal views of Valletta and the large harbor.

 This building played a major role in Malta’s military past.
 Now it is accessible to the public for a fee.
 The turbulent past of the war and the role of Fort Saint Angelo are illustrated inside the museum of this castle.
 And that’s not all, you can still find impressive examples of artillery here.

 2 – Sail with Dghajsa through the large harbor of Valletta

 Take a dghajsa back from the Birgu waterfront to Valletta waterfront.
 This is a traditional water taxi.
 With the small authentic boat you’ll sail through the large harbor, a true experience in itself.
 You’ll enjoy first-class views of the city of Valletta and the large harbor.

 Arriving at Valletta waterfront you’ll be overwhelmed by the beautiful architecture of the most stunning historical warehouses.
 Or either because of the impressive cruise ships that dock here.
 This neighborhood is also very pleasant in the evening.
 You can enjoy many cozy bars and delicious restaurants here.

 3 – Get wonderfully lost in the Valletta streets

-Getting lost on your Valletta walking tour won’t happen that quickly as the street plan is based on a checkerboard pattern.
-But nothing is more pleasant than strolling through those typical little streets and alleys and being completely immersed in the Maltese atmosphere.
+Getting lost on while wandering around Valletta won’t happen that quickly as the street plan is based on a checkerboard pattern.
+But nothing is more pleasant than strolling through those typical little, charming streets and alleys and being completely immersed in the Maltese atmosphere.
 Enjoy the authentic scents and colors that the centre of Valletta has to offer.
+This romantic vibe makes Valletta the perfect honeymoon destination in Europe.

 4 – Upper Barrakka Gardens